aws-samples/amazon-sagemaker-architecting-for-ml/Writeups/Object Detection.md

 [Image: Image.jpg]

-Image Classification vs. Image Segmentation
+## Image Classification vs. Object Detection

 Using the first image on the left as an example, a _classification_ model predicts whether there is a ship (or a car, or a bike, or a ...) in the image; a _segmentation_ model predicts where an object is in an image (the “mask”).
 In other words, we are labeling whether a pixel belongs to a ship (white colored in the mask image), or not (black in the mask image).
 While there are purely image processing techniques to create masks and segment images, these are limited to simple images with distinct features like contrasting colors (for e.g., this would work if all ships were bright red, the water was bright blue, and clouds never formed on earth).
 Your task is to train a model to learn how to segment an image.
 Consider the following example image: